 The Camel Trail

-The Camel Trail is arguably the most successful recreational multi use trail in the UK, providing access to the beautiful Cornish countryside along a disused railway line between Wenfordbridge, Bodmin, Wadebridge and Padstow.
+The Camel Trail is an 18 mile largely traffic free, surfaced and virtually level multi use trail which provides access to the beautiful Cornish countryside along a disused railway line between Wenfordbridge, Bodmin, Wadebridge and Padstow.

-The trail falls into three main sections:
+The trail is suitable for walkers, cyclists, horse-riders and wheel-chair users and falls into three main sections:

-5.5 Miles (8.8Km)
+- Padstow to Wadebridge - 5.5 Miles (8.8Km)

-5.75 Miles (9.25Km)
+- Wadebridge to Bodmin (Boscarne) - 5.75 Miles (9.25Km)

-6.25 Miles (10.1 Km)
+- Bodmin to Wenfordbridge - 6.25 Miles (10.1 Km)

 Bike Hire: is available at Padstow, Wadebridge or Bodmin.
 (Only licensed providers are permitted to hire bikes for the Trail, please check your hirer is licensed.)

 Toilets: are located at Wadebridge alongside the trail and in Padstow town centre.

 Main Car parks / Entrances onto the Trail